 - Develop next steps for how to approach evaluation of your work, including how and when to engage colleagues to make evaluation more effective

 Any foundation professionals responsible for aligning the foundation’s funding and programs with its mission who have the influence or oversight to influence change within their foundations.
 This may include program officers, VP’s of Program and COO’s or CEO’s.
 Participants should have at least 2-3 years of experience in their role as a program officer, strategy officer or operations officer.
 The program is designed to orient experienced professional staff with limited or no evaluation expertise so they can more successfully engage in evaluation processes.
 This program is not intended to teach the basics of evaluating grantee programs.

 This is a cohort-based series open to Philanthropy New York Members only.
 We register a group of participants that agree to attend all three sessions, as each program’s learning outcomes build on the next session.

 Philanthropy New York piloted the program in the spring of 2019.
 We plan to offer it every 12 - 18 months and will announce to our members when applications are available for the next offering.

-If you have additional questions, please contact Kathryn O'Neal-Dunham, Chief Operating Officer.
+If you have additional questions, please contact Kathryn O'Neal-Dunham, Chief Executive Officer.